Skip to main content

 Every application deployment has the potential to introduce performance regressions.
 A new feature with an unoptimized database query, a misconfigured cache setting, or a third-party library with unexpected overhead can all degrade server performance in ways that show up days later and are hard to trace back.

-After every major deployment, spend 10 minutes reviewing your key metrics.
-Compare CPU baseline, memory pressure, and response time to pre-deployment levels.
-Catching regressions immediately makes them far easier to fix.
+After every major deployment, review the key metrics.
+Compare CPU baseline, memory pressure, disk latency, and application response time with the pre-deployment levels.
+Catching regressions immediately makes them far easier to diagnose.

 What separates managed from unmanaged performance

 Running a Windows VPS on an unmanaged plan means this checklist is entirely your responsibility.
+And if you are still deciding whether Windows is the right platform in the first place, our Windows Server Hosting: Use Cases, Costs & Migration guide weighs the trade-offs against Linux.
 That is fine if you have the internal expertise and bandwidth to handle it consistently.

 If you do not, a managed Windows VPS takes the OS-level operations — patching, monitoring, backup verification, and incident response — off your plate, so your team can focus on the application rather than the server.